seanox/xml-micro-exchange-js/README.md

 responded with status 400.__

 The address is not pretty, but steady -- it's a matter of cost.
-It is a small server (1 Core, 512 MB, 10 GB HDD) in a big datacenter -- but apparently enough.
+It is a small server (1 Core, 512 MB, 10 GB SSD) in a big datacenter -- but apparently enough.
 __Sponsors are always welcome.__
 The project needs a good and simple domain and if possible more power.
 It costs about 7,50 Euro per month for 65535 x 1024 kB with double CPU cores